loda-lang/loda-programs/programs/oeis/list2.md

 * [A273406](http://oeis.org/A273406) ([L33 program](273/A273406.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273407](http://oeis.org/A273407) ([L13 program](273/A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L10 program](273/A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.
+* [A273420](http://oeis.org/A273420) ([L109 program](273/A273420.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
 * [A273448](http://oeis.org/A273448) ([L40 program](273/A273448.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A273480](http://oeis.org/A273480) ([L14 program](273/A273480.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273481](http://oeis.org/A273481) ([L12 program](273/A273481.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.